Chemical Substances Control Law (CSCL)

 Japan Designates New Priority Evaluation Chemicals Under Chemical Substances Control Law

-Japan has designated nine substances, including antimony trioxide and pyridine, as priority evaluation chemicals under the Chemical Substances Control Law (CSCL) effective April 2026.
-Manufacturers and importers must prepare for government-led risk assessments that may lead to future use restrictions or reclassification into more stringent regulatory categories.
+Japan has designated nine substances, including antimony trioxide and pyridine, as priority evaluation chemicals under the Chemical Substances Control Law effective April 2026.
+This designation initiates government-led risk assessments that may result in future use restrictions or reclassification into more stringent regulatory categories.

 Japan NITE Updates CHRIP Database With Multi-Jurisdiction Chemical List Changes

-Japan’s NITE updated the CHRIP database on April 1, 2026, consolidating significant substance-level changes across the CSCL, ISHA, Food Sanitation Act, EU CLP, and K-REACH.
-Businesses should immediately audit the updated substance lists to ensure compliance with revised labeling, SDS, and notification obligations across Japanese and international markets.
+Japan's NITE updated the CHRIP database on April 1, 2026, consolidating substance-level changes across major domestic and international frameworks including CSCL, ISHA, and EU CLP.
+Businesses must audit updated substance lists to maintain compliance with revised labeling, safety data sheet, and notification obligations across Japanese and global markets.

 Japan Revokes Priority Evaluation Chemical Designations for Six Substances Under CSCL